Somatic-Informed Trauma Therapy

 Somatic-informed trauma therapy helps you work gently with both mind and body to restore balance and safety.

-How it Differs from Talk Therapy
+How it Differs from General Counselling

 This approach emphasises safety at every stage, providing psychoeducation on the nervous system and working within your window of tolerance (the range of experiences you can manage without becoming overwhelmed).
 By integrating somatic awareness, it helps you process trauma more fully, release tension, and build lasting resilience.
-Trauma-focused therapy requires specialist training to safely support experiences such as dissociation, flashbacks, and intense emotional responses.

 What to Expect in Sessions

-Sessions are collaborative, paced to your comfort, and responsive to your needs.
+Sessions are collaborative, paced safely, and responsive to your needs.
 We may explore how past experiences show up in the present, trace patterns that limit your sense of self, support nervous system regulation, and work within your window of tolerance.
 Creative or somatic exercises may be introduced, alongside psychoeducation about trauma responses, attachment, and coping strategies.
 The focus is always on safety, empowerment, and practical tools to help you understand and manage your experiences.

 Please note, as a trainee trauma therapist, the work I currently offer focuses on Phase 1: Stabilisation and Safety.
 This foundational phase helps clients build resources, regulate the nervous system, and develop self-trust, creating a safe and structured base for deeper trauma work.
 Phase 1 is often profoundly restorative and transformative in its own right.